 You can use the camera effect to kill fraud.
 Today I tell you what the camera effect is and how you can use it to reduce theft.

 People are more prone to steal if they think no one is looking.
 But the camera effect is a powerful deterrent.
 So what is it?
-It’s the positive change that occurs when employees believe their actions are seen.
+When others see the actions of an employee, he changes positively.

 The camera effect.